Infected (The The album): Writing and composition

 Johnson described "Slow Train to Dawn" as "about the psychological relationship between two people and the weakness of the male in that relationship, and infidelity, which is borne from insecurity and weakness".
 He admitted that the song was partly autobiographical, saying, "I get myself into a lot of difficult situations.
 I feel I have to live out what I write about out.
 I don't feel it's fair if I've never done the things I'm singing about.
 So I've done everything.
 I've lived out the lives of the characters."
+Neneh Cherry sang lead vocals with Johnson on the track.

-In Johnson's mind, "Twilight of a Champion" was set in Chicago, despite filming the video in New York City: "When I wrote the song, I created this scene where I was in this Chicago skyline at the top of a building and had become everything I wanted to become, but had sold my soul.
+In Johnson's mind, "Twilight of a Champion" was set in Chicago, despite filming the music video in New York City: "When I wrote the song, I created this scene where I was in this Chicago skyline at the top of a building and had become everything I wanted to become, but had sold my soul.
 There's the young boy and the old man, and I'm in the middle, between innocence and corruption."
+Roli Mosimann co-wrote the music for the track, the only composition on the album not to have been completely written by Johnson, and it makes heavy use of the sampling synthesiser Fairlight CMI.

-"Mercy Beat" is "essentially about spiritual salvation which is why I wanted to do [the video for the song] in South America, because of the heavy influence of Catholicism and Americana."
+"Mercy Beat" is "essentially about spiritual salvation which is why I wanted to do [the music video for the song] in South America, because of the heavy influence of Catholicism and Americana."